Bjork Ostrom from Food Blogger Pro on building a membership site from scratch – FBP002

 Lindsay: Backing up a little bit, I know in the first podcast I talked a little bit about Pinch of Yum and how that all got up and running, but do you want to give the really brief overview of that and of Food Blogger Pro?
 The story of how you went from the non-profit day-to-day, five years ago, to what you’re doing now?
 What has that entailed?
 What businesses does that include and all that?

-Bjork: I think the one tip, just to lead to lead if off with something right away is, I think for those of you that are listening, maybe you’re at your job right now listening to this, or maybe you’re in the car on the commute to or back from work, or who knows where you are.
+Bjork: I think the one tip, just to lead it off with something right away is, I think for those of you that are listening, maybe you’re at your job right now listening to this, or maybe you’re in the car on the commute to or back from work, or who knows where you are.

 There’s a good chance that people that are listening might be doing something that they’re not super excited about, or might be in a job they’re not super excited about.
 That wasn’t necessarily the case for me.
 I really enjoyed the work that I was doing and the people I was doing it with.